IceHe/lib/mac/setup-guide.md

 First of all :

-1. Turn on Mac

 1. Connect to Internet via Wi-Fi or Erthernet

 1. Sign in AppleID to synchronize the settings & iCloud data

-    - or sign up if you don't have AppleID
+    - or sign up if you don't have an AppleID

 1. Open [this guide](https://icehe.xyz/#/mac/setup-guide) on Mac so that you can continue the following steps